Scorks/PyPDPM/README.rst

 | 98-150      | 0.76               |
 +-------------+--------------------+

-As well, there is an NTA component adjustment factor, as demonstrated in the table below:
+as well as an NTA component adjustment factor:

 +-------------+--------------------+
 | Day in Stay | Adjustment Factor  |